From Wikipedia [Emphasis Added]

 All of which does not trouble me unduly.
 However there are a couple of areas which do.

-While I do understand that C.S.
+While I understand that C.S.
 Lewis did not set out to write a ‘Christian Book’.
-When this Christian “element pushed itself in of its own accord”, he did not modify some of the characters [in particular the Greek god Bacchus, the Maenads and Mr. Tumnus], not only allowing them to peacefully co-exist with Aslan (The figure of Christ), but actually portraying them in a positive light.
+When the Christian “element pushed itself in of its own accord”, he did not modify some of the characters [in particular the Greek god Bacchus, the Maenads and Mr. Tumnus], not only allowing them to peacefully co-exist with Aslan (The figure of Christ), but actually portraying them in a positive light.

 In ascending order of ‘seriousness’